 - 1. This form is only for applicants with an existing program to complete.
-Applicants with a new program will skip this form. - 2.
+Applicants with a new program can skip this form. - 2.
 Enter the name and date of the outreach event. - 3.
 Provide a brief description of the event. - 4.
 The event must have been held within the last 12 months, beginning October 2019. - 5.
 All cells under Description are in Wrap Text.
 Please expand the cell, by dragging down the row, so the entire response is visible.

-- 6. Delete unused rows. - 7.
+- 6. Delete rows that will not be used. - 7.
 Total the number of events from the list. - 8.
 Enter the number at the bottom of the list next to "Total # events from last 12 months".